Monthly Archives: August 2011

 In this new spin on a classic, peaches replace tomatoes, and the result is a healthy, colorful, and refreshing salsa.
 This peachy take on traditional pico de gallo will satisfy your cravings for sweet, sour, and spicy flavors.
 Select fresh peaches that are still firm, so their flesh will keep its shape when cubed.
 In […]

 Common to many regional Middle Eastern cuisines, this is one of those super simple dishes that, with the right ingredients, is amazingly tasty.
 Especially welcome as a fast summer dish, this is a good showcase for the abundance of delicious tomatoes in season.
 Shakshouka, in its original version, is made with eggs; in this vegan […]

 This delectable stir-fry of delectable napa cabbage, mushrooms and tofu, augmented with Asian noodles goes well with a simple slaw and spring rolls from the freezer section of your natural foods store.

-This super-easy cold sauce is perfect for simple sautéed or grilled tofu or tempeh recipes.
+This super-easy cold sauce made with just three ingredients — vegan mayo, relish, and mustard — is perfect for simple sautéed or grilled tofu or tempeh recipes.